-It is not uncommon to hear job seekers in the animal career fields—should take the time to write that cover letter!
+Every job applicant—even those job seekers in the animal career fields—should take the time to craft a cover letter.
 All candidates, from kennel assistants to corporate biotechnology executives, should use this valuable marketing tool to better their chances of securing a desirable position.
-Even if you are “just” seeking an entry level position, a cover letter affords you the opportunity to show your personality and highlight your most relevant skills and achievements.
+Even if you are seeking an entry-level position, a cover letter affords you the opportunity to show your personality and highlight your most relevant skills and achievements.

-Think of it as a personal sales pitch that precedes your formal resume.
-It is not something only necessary for application at big veterinary pharmaceutical companies or universities--everyone benefits from this added bit of professionalism, no matter what type of employment they are pursuing.
+Think of it as your personal sales pitch that precedes your formal resume.
+It is not something only necessary for application at big veterinary pharmaceutical companies or universities, since everyone benefits from this added bit of professionalism, no matter what type of employment they are pursuing.
 Skipping this step can only put you at a disadvantage in the pool of potential candidates.

-DO review as many examples of cover letters as possible to get ideas for what to include in yours.
+Review as many examples of cover letters as possible to get ideas for what to include in yours.
 There are many examples available through a quick internet search or on major employment websites.
 There are also many books about resumes and cover letters that you can check out at the local library.
 The key is to take ideas from these sources but not to copy them word for word.
 Make a note of phrases that might fit in well with your letter and see if you can incorporate them.

-DO address your letter to the hiring manager if possible.
+Address your letter to the hiring manager if possible.
 A quick online search or a phone call to the organization may help you find out to whom the letter should be addressed.
 Addressing your letter “To Whom It May Concern” is generally frowned upon, and many recruiters recommend using no salutation at all if you are unable to find out the hiring manager’s name.

-DO use industry-specific language that indicates you have a strong knowledge of the field, but be sure it fits in seamlessly with your writing and doesn’t seem out of place.
+Mention any special skills, advanced training, licenses, and certifications if you have them.
+Use industry-specific language that indicates you have a strong knowledge of the field, but be sure it fits in seamlessly with your writing and doesn’t seem out of place.

-DO specifically name the job for which you are applying if it was an advertised job listing, especially if it is a job advertised by a large company.
+Specifically name the job for which you are applying if it was an advertised job listing, especially if it is a job advertised by a large company.
 Larger organizations may be hiring for dozens of positions at any given time, and it helps to clarify which particular job you are seeking.

-DO always close your letter by thanking the hiring manager for their consideration.
+Always close your letter by thanking the hiring manager for their consideration.
 It never hurts to be polite.

 Also, once you have a basic cover letter it can be edited for use on several different job applications.
+But, never use an exact copy of a cover letter from one prospect to the next.
 The key is getting that basic draft written and ready.